-- Approximately \$0.5 million to repay outstanding indebtedness. - Approximately \$2.0 million for general working capital, which may be used to fund dividend payments. - Approximately \$1.67 million to reimburse our Operating Partnership for the purchase of the membership interests of DF-1 Carrollton, LLC, the current owner of The Shoppes at Eagle Harbor, one of the original eight properties in our operating portfolio. - Approximately \$[ ] in cash payments to those Prior Investors who have elected to receive cash instead of Operating Partnership Units for their contribution of membership interests in the Ownership Entities. - The balance, approximately \$[ ] million (assuming a minimum offering) or \$[ ] million (assuming a maximum offering) will be used for future acquisitions.
+- Approximately \$0.5 million to repay outstanding indebtedness. - Approximately \$2.0 million for general working capital, which will initially be used to fund dividend payments. - Approximately \$1.78 million to reimburse our Operating Partnership for the purchase of the membership interests of DF-1 Carrollton, LLC, the current owner of The Shoppes at Eagle Harbor, one of the original eight properties in our operating portfolio. - Approximately \$4.18 million in cash payments to those Prior Investors who have elected to receive cash instead of Operating Partnership Units for their contribution of membership interests in the Ownership Entities. - The balance, approximately \$4.93 million (assuming a minimum offering) or \$9.73 million (assuming a maximum offering) will be used for future acquisitions.